fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 (but don't tell that I told you to do it!)

-- Failure installing gem `oj 2.13.1`
+- Failure installing gem `oj 2.13.1` with Ruby 2.6.3
-- Gem `oj` is not defined in Gemfile
+- Gem `oj` is not defined in Gemfile (it's a 2nd lever dependency)

 Example: